PaulGraczyk/PaweGraczyk/README.md

-- 👋 Hi, I’m @PaweGraczyk
+- 👋 Hi, my name is Paweł Graczyk.
+Pleasure to meet you!
 - 🌱 I’m currently learning Java programming language. nd it's my starting programming language.
 Small steps, one at a time.
 It's quite fun!
 - 📫 How to reach me ---> email: pawgra7@gmail.com